Instacart Product Manager Salary | $160K-$553K+ | Levels.fyi

 Product Manager compensation in United States at Instacart ranges from $160K per year for L3 to $553K per year for L9.
 The median yearly compensation in United States package totals $338K.
-View the base salary, equity, and bonus breakdowns for Instacart's total compensation packages.
-Last updated: 9/25/2025
+View the base salary, stock, and bonus breakdowns for Instacart's total compensation packages.
+Last updated: 9/24/2025

 Level Name